Ajaberr/Ajaberr/README.md

 - 🛠️ **ML Engineering** — Developing robust machine learning models for complex problems
 - 🌐 **Full-Stack Development** — Creating intelligent web applications with modern frameworks
 - ⚡ **Automation** — Building tools that streamline workflows and enhance productivity

-> *Driven by the vision of AI systems that can reason, adapt, and learn autonomously*

 ---

 ## 🎓 Education